grybkom/CNN_Cancer_Detection/README.md

 ### CNN Architecture

-- **Convolutional Layers:** Five convolutional blocks with increasing depth: 64 → 128 → 256 → 512 filters.
+- **Convolutional Layers:** Four convolutional blocks with increasing depth: 64 → 128 → 256 → 512 filters.

 - **Spatial Attention:**
   - Two spatial attention blocks early in the network to help the model focus on informative regions in the image.